mvolkmann/blog/src/lua.md

 - `>` greater than
 - `<=` less than or equal to
 - `>=` greater than or equal to

+Tables are compared by their memory addresses, not by their contents.

 Lua supports the following logical operators: